Rome2Rio

 2. Take the train from Holyhead to Cardiff Centraltrain train Holyhead - Cardiff Central

-4. Fly Dublin Airport to Bristol Airport, train
+4. Train to Belfast International Airport, fly to Bristol Airport, train

 5. Fly Cork Airport to Bristol Airport, train